idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 The configuration file, +7pin.par+, contains several sections specifying settings for different aspects of simulations.
 In the `[OCCA]` section, the backend OCCA device settings are defined, currently set to use CPU for nekRS simulations.
 The `[GENERAL]` block outlines parameters such as time stepping, simulation end control, and polynomial order.
 Specifically, it sets a time step of 0.01 (non-dimensional) and specifies that a nekRS output file is written every 5000 time steps.
 However, the stopAt and numSteps fields are ignored because nekRS is run as a sub-application to MOOSE.
 Instead, the simulation termination is dictated by the steady state tolerance in the MOOSE main application.
 Sections like `[VELOCITY]` and `[PRESSURE]` describe the solution methodologies for the pressure Poisson equation and velocity Helmholtz equations respectively.
-It's worth noting that the velocity field isn't solved, as indicated by the setting `nrs->flow = 0` in the +7pin.udf+ file.
+It is worth noting that the velocity field is not solved, as indicated by the setting `nrs->flow = 0` in the +7pin.udf+ file.
 The `[TEMPERATURE]` block describes the solution of the temperature passive scalar equation.
 Parameters like rhoCp are set to unity due to the non-dimensional form of the solve, while conductivity is defined as the inverse of the Peclet number.
 The +boundaryTypeMap+ is utilized to map boundary IDs to types of boundary conditions, enabling specification of boundary conditions for different parts of the simulation domain.
 And the specific boundary conditions involved here includes: